 icao, the value

-Now that you have a basic familiarity with the way in which Couchbase Server organizes data, you can start to define and execute queries, in order to return specific data-subsets.
-You’ll experiment with this in the next section, Run Your First N1QL Query.
+Now that you have a basic familiarity with the way in which Couchbase Server organizes data, you can start to define and execute queries to return specific data subsets.
+You’ll experiment with this in the next section: Run Your First N1QL Query.